the-cyber-defense/Threat-Automation/README.md

 ## 🔭 Overview

-This repository hosts a suite of Python scripts, each targeting a specific area of cybersecurity automation.
+This repository hosts a suite of scripts, each targeting a specific area of cybersecurity automation.
 These tools can be used independently for quick analysis or integrated into larger security workflows.

 ## ✨ Features